EXAMS IN ACTING, VERSE AND PROSE, AND PUBLIC SPEAKING

 Acting Exam learners develop their vocal, physical and interpretive skills while they delve into characters and explore the background of dramatic texts.
 Alongside producing authentic performances of their chosen scenes, they also gain an understanding of the context and characters within them.

-Speaking Verse and Prose
+Speaking of Verse and Prose

 Verse and Prose learners develop a whole host of skills, from speaking clearly and using voice projection, to improving memorisation and building an understanding of poetry and prose which supports studies in English literature.
 As learners progress through the levels they interact with the texts, responding to them with imagination and using body language and expression to engage an audience.